mehulparmar2893/mehulparmar2893/README.md

 ---

 ## 💡 Quote
-> "Designing scalable systems with clarity, discipline, and impact."
+> "Designing scalable systems with clarity, discipline, and real-world impact."